-At Southwest Labs, we have a robust toxicology testing menu, we also have user-friendly 1-page summary results.
-80+ compounds tested in urine and oral fluid.
-Southwest Labs Toxicology services compliment any organization’s drug testing protocols and provide you with peace of mind.
+At Southwest Labs, we have a robust toxicology testing menu, we also have user-friendly one-page summary results.
+Eighty+ compounds tested in urine and oral fluid.
+Southwest Labs Toxicology services complement any organization’s drug testing protocols and provide you with peace of mind.

 VISIT OUR PATIENT SERVICE CENTER

 Visit our Patient Service Center.
 When you make your appointment make sure you select the appropriate location.

 PROVIDE YOUR INFORMATION

 Bring your government-issued ID (driver’s license, social security ID, Passport ID), and confirm your organization with our friendly staff.

 Make sure to drink plenty of water, and provide the correct sample.
 We also have validity testing which detects adulterated samples.

 VIEW RESULTS (EMPLOYER)

 Results for most tests run in-house are generally available within 24-72 hours.
 Results are sent electronically to the employer/organization.